segwyne/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 22 August 26, 2018

+**Today's Progress**: Continued populating database.
+Spell table is now 80% done.

+**Thoughts**: Pretty much a continuation of yesterday.
+Once I get all the skills and spells populated, I can begin with the coding necessary to create characters.

 ### Day 21 August 25, 2018

-**Today's Progress**: I began populating the spell tabld of my game's database.
+**Today's Progress**: I began populating the spell table of my game's database.
 I got 40% done.

 **Thoughts**: Data entry isn't quite as exciting as coding, but I need the tables populated so I can do all the fine-point coding later.